 If there is no response from the company and no defence lodged, the judge will issue a winding up order forcing the company into compulsory liquidation.

 What are the available options when a company is issued a winding-up petition?

 Given the serious nature of a winding up petition contact one of Wilson Field’s specialist insolvency team to guide you through the options available.

-The options available (depending on the individual circumstances will be (but limited to):
+The options available, depending on the individual circumstances, will be (but not limited to):

 - Make payment in full.
 However, be aware the original debt will have increased due to petitioning costs and legal fees.
 Also if the company has other significant debts this might only be a short-term option.
 We strongly suggest getting some professional advice from one of our team before making payment.